mawenjian/string-format-util/README.md

 ----------------------------------------
 ### Shortcomings of other similar tools

-Although there are similar string / placeholder replacement tools on the Internet, they can only be implemented with a single-layer string/placeholder replacement like `{replacement}`, with great limitations in actual use , can not meet our business needs.
+Although there are similar string / placeholder replacement tools on the Internet, they can only be implemented with a single-level string/placeholder replacement like `{replacement}`, with great limitations in actual use , can not meet our business needs.
 It is also the direct cause of my development of this tool.

 ### Advantage of StringFormatUtil

 * More convenient.
 Different from the tools on the Internet, `StringFormatUtil` based on Java's reflection, achieves a string/placeholder multi-level replacement.
 So you can achieve such as `{china.beijing.haidian}` form of replacement, with more Convenience in actual use.

 * More customizable.
-If the several methods we provide can not meet your development needs, your can achieve the customization of output data formatting(eg: the date of the format display, decimal precision bit control, etc.) by an implementation of `PostHandleIface` interface.
+If the several methods we provide can not meet your development needs, your can achieve your customization of output data formatting(eg: the date of formatted display, decimal precision bit control, etc.) by an implementation of `PostHandleIface` interface.

-* Optimized algorithm.In the implementation of the algorithm, we also carried out a lot of optimization, which can ensure better execution efficiency (Of course, compared with single-layer replacement, efficiency is still inevitable.
-So if your program is extrame sensitive to time with simple demand , You can also consider a single-layer replacement program.
+* Optimized algorithm.In the implementation of the algorithm, we also carried out a lot of optimization, which can ensure better execution efficiency (Of course, compared with single-level replacement, the efficiency is still inevitable.
+So if your program is extrame sensitive to time and has simple needs only , You can also consider a single-level replacement program.
 However, the general do not need to consider so much, since our program is completely okey in efficiency, despite the rest assured).

 ----------------------------------------